RobbieZhao/Notes/ComputerScience/kubernetes.md

 		  name: posts-depl
 		spec:
 		  replicas: 1              # number of pods
-		  selector:                # tell kubernetes the info about the pods that we want it to manage
+		  selector:                # tell kubernetes the info about the pods that we want it to manage (how to find the pods)
 		    matchLabels:           # the pods will have labels described by the following line
 		      app: posts           # This can be done randomly
 		  template:                # config info about the pod